Kady Sandel Review: What Is Her Floating Agency Model?

 Kady Sandel’s floating agency model hires project-based contractors instead of full-time employees.
 The “floating” team structure brings in specialists for specific projects.

-Three principles of the floating agency model:
+The 3 principles of the floating agency model:

 What Is Kady Sandel’s Story?

 Kady started experimenting with outsourcing specific parts of the projects, like web development and copywriting.
-She realized she could scale offering to full-suite brand strategy and design services instead of one-off designs.
+She realized she could scale her offering to full-suite brand strategy and design services instead of one-off designs.
 Outsourcing lets her get larger projects and focus on the business aspects while keeping her overhead costs low.

 Kady founded her brand Aventive Studio in 2014.
 Her portfolio includes companies featured in Forbes, CVS, and Shark Tank.
 Her services went from $65 logos to $20,000 packages.
-Kady founded Aventive Academy in 2020 to teach other struggling freelancers. after recognizing other designers faced identical freelancer limitations.
+Kady founded Aventive Academy in 2020 to teach other struggling freelancers.

 What Is Kady Sandel’s Aventive Studio?